tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 ```

 There are two things to note in the above.
-First of all, the ``nosetest`` command
+First of all, the ``nosetests`` command
 automatically found and ran our tests.
 Yay!

 Secondly, it complained about not being able to import the ``coverage`` module.
 There are two reasons for this:

 1. We have not installed the ``coverage`` module yet
-2. The setup.cnf file specifies that it should be used
+2. The ``awesome/setup.cnf`` file specifies that it should be used

 ```
 [nosetests]